dpastorgalan/personal_web/content/_index.md

         postcode: '28040'
         country: Spain
         country_code: ES
-      directions: The old morgue of the Medicine Faculty!!!
+      directions: The old morgue of the Medicine Faculty!
+You can access through the line 6 of the Metro in the Ciudad Universitaria stop.
       # office_hours:
       #  - 'Monday 10:00 to 13:00'
       #  - 'Wednesday 09:00 to 10:00'